Hacktoberfest-JU/introduction/README.md

 # introduction
-Introduction repository where you will be practicing basic Git skills
+Introduction repository where you will be practising basic Git skills